-The lease term includes the noncancelable period of the lease plus any additional periods covered by either school district or lessor option to extend for which it is reasonably certain to be exercised or terminate for which it is reasonably certain not to be exercised.
+The lease term includes the noncancellable period of the lease plus any additional periods covered by either a school district or lessor option to extend for which it is reasonably certain to be exercised or terminate for which it is reasonably certain to not be exercised.
 Periods in which both the school district and the lessor have a unilateral option to terminate (or if both parties have agreed to extend) are excluded from the lease term.